Effects of nicotine on human brain development: Addiction and dependence

 Adolescents are particularly susceptible to nicotine addiction: the majority (90%) of smokers start before the age of 18, a fact that has been utilized by tobacco companies for decades in their teen-targeted advertising, marketing and even product design.
 E-cigarette marketing tactics have the possibility to glamorize smoking and enticing children and never smokers, even when such outcomes are unintended.
 Adolescents may show signs of dependence with even infrequent nicotine use; sustained nicotine exposure leads to upregulation of the receptors in the prefrontal cortex, pathways which are involved in cognitive control, and which are not fully matured until the mid-twenties.
 Such disruption of neural circuit development may lead to long-term cognitive and behavioral impairment and has been associated with depression and anxiety.
+Studies show that smokers who started as an adolescent are more likely to develop psychiatric disease.

 The nicotine content in e-cigarettes varies widely by product and by use.
 Refill solutions may contain anywhere from 1.8% nicotine (18 mg/mL) to over 5% (59 mg/mL).
 Nicotine delivery may be affected by the device itself, for example, by increasing the voltage which changes the aerosol delivered, or by "dripping"—a process of inhaling liquid poured directly onto coils.
 The latest generation of e-cigarettes, "pod products," such as Juul, have the highest nicotine content (59 mg/mL), in protonated salt, rather than the free-base nicotine form found in earlier generations, which makes it easier for less experienced users to inhale.
+Recent studies treat e-cigarette formulations as a relevant exposure context for brain development.
+Nicotine salt e-cigarettes have been associated with higher levels of nicotine exposure among adolescents who vape.
+Studies also show that nicotine salt formulations can efficiently deliver nicotine to the brain.
 Despite the clear presence of nicotine in e-cigarettes, adolescents often do not recognize this fact, potentially fueling misperceptions about the health risks and addictive potential of e-cigarettes.
+Studies show that teens have been experimenting with vapes, with usage peaking among youth around 2019.
+Since then, usage has declined.
+In 2024, a CDC study showed that 5.9% of middle and high school students used e-cigarettes, vapes, and other electronic nicotine delivery systems (ENDS).
+Vapes remained the most commonly used tobacco product among U.S. youths.

 In the US, the unprecedented increase in current (past-month) users from 11.7% of high school students in 2017 to 20.8% in 2018 would imply dependence, if not addiction, given what we know about nicotine and its effects on the adolescent brain.
 Two recent studies in 2018 utilized validated measures to identify nicotine dependence in e-cigarette using adolescents.
 Exposure to nicotine from certain types of e-cigarettes may be higher than that from traditional cigarettes.
 For example, in a study in 2018 of adolescent pod users, their urinary cotinine (a breakdown product used to measure nicotine exposure) levels were higher than levels seen in adolescent cigarette smokers.